aperezdc/termite/README.changes.md

   installed on the system, a more modern VTE version with a few needed patches is built into a static library (as a Meson subproject) and linked into the `termite` binary.
+- The `TERM` environment variable is set to the value that VTE provides as default.
+If it is good enough for every other VTE-based terminal, it should be as well for Termite.

 Additionally, this fork has the following PRs applied: